 Tendon Magazine

 Within late capitalist institutions in the United States, rest is accrued as a ‘benefit’ after a certain amount of time spent at work through PTO and FMLA.
 Rest is framed as a privilege rather than a right, interrupting or undercutting the value of a worker.
 While on the job in healthcare, clinicians and trainees are on their feet for long hours, deprived of sleep, and expected to operate at a high caliber throughout burnout.
 Rest is not built into these infrastructures of care.

 In this issue, we invite submissions around the theme of rest, its bodily politics, and its role in medicine and care.
 Who gets to rest, when, and how might we rest better, more nourishingly, together?
-Tendon invites submissions of poetry, fiction, creative nonfiction, critical perspectives, and visual arts through November 20, 2024.
+Tendon invites submissions of poetry, fiction, creative nonfiction, critical perspectives, and visual arts through December 20, 2024, or until our submission cap is reached in each genre.

+Tendon Magazine